Inventua/nucleus-core/Documentation/Developers/Extension-Packaging.md

 A Nucleus extension is installed by installing a **package** using the `Extensions` page.

-An extension package is a zip file which contains all of the files needed for your extension, along with a Extension Packaging (package.xml) file with instructions for Nucleus on how to install your components.
-If you use one of the Nucleus Visual Studio project templates, your project file will contain entries which will automatically create a package (zip) file when you build your project using `Release` configuration.
+An extension package is a zip file which contains all of the files needed for your extension, along with a Extension Packaging manifest `package.xml` file with instructions for Nucleus on how to install your components.
+If you use one of the Nucleus Visual Studio project templates, your project file will contain MSBuild commands which will automatically create a package (zip) file when you build your project using `Release` configuration.

 > **_Tip:_**  Set the build action of files in your extension project to `Content` in order to have them included in the package automatically.
-Any other files which are included in your manifest (package.xml) file are automatically included, including assemblies in the folder named "bin".
+Any assemblies which are listed in the a `<folder path="bin">` element in your package file are also automatically included in the package zip.

+> Your extension is installed into the extensions\ folder, in the sub-directory specified by the folderName attribute of your `<component>` element.

 ### Sample package.xml
 Replace `{generate-guid}` with a guid that you have generated yourself.
 There are many web sites including [https://www.guidgen.com/](https://www.guidgen.com/) which can generate Guids